 October is well and truly in flow which means, here in the US at least, pumpkin season is as well.
-For many, that seems to more mean 'pumpkin spice' everything and anything and even if pumpkin itself is used, it's often for sweet goods (not that they are bad, of course, like chocolate chip and pumpkin empanadas and healthy pumpkin scones).
+For many, that seems to more mean 'pumpkin spice' everything and anything.
+Even if pumpkin itself is used, it's often for sweet goods (not that they are bad, of course, like pumpkin empanadas and healthy pumpkin scones).

 What are arancini?

 Arancini are Sicilian balls of risotto usually filled with mozzarella and coated with crisp breadcrumbs.
 Traditionally they are deep fried - it's a street food so not so surprising - but here they are baked to be that bit healthier (and I think easier as well).

 While it might seem like these take quite a while to prepare, as I say, if you make enough to have it both as a regular risotto and some leftover for the arancini, it doesn't seem bad and you get two meals for the same work.
-Plus in any event, you can split the work up into chunks as you can make the base risotto a few hours or a day ahead in any event.
+You can also split the work up into chunks since it's best to make the risotto a few hours or a day ahead in any event.